 Addressing these issues from a variety of perspectives, our panelists will be:

 - Boise Police Chief William (Bill) Bones.
-Chief Bones is a 20 plus year veteran of the Boise police force.
+Chief Bones is a 20+ year veteran of the Boise police force.
 He was appointed Chief effective February 1, 2015 by Mayor Bieter.
-Chief Bones created the position of mental health coordinator in his first year as Chief and has implemented Crisis Intervention Teams (CIT) within the Boise Police Department.
+Chief Bones created the position of mental health coordinator in his first year as Chief and has implemented Crisis Intervention Teams (CIT) within Boise Police Department.

-- Ross Edmunds, MSW, Administrator, Division of Behavioral Health, Idaho Dept. of Health & Welfare.
-Mr. Edmunds has 20 plus years of experience in mental health services both as a clinician and administrator.
-As Administration of the Division of Behavioral for IDHW, he oversees operations for the State of Idaho behavioral health system including adult mental health and substance abuse services.
+- Ross Edmunds, MSW, Administrator, Division of Behavioral Health, Idaho Dept. of Health & Welfare (IDHW).
+Mr. Edmunds has more than 20 years of experience in mental health services both as a clinician and administrator for the Division of Behavioral Health.
+He oversees operations of Idaho’s behavioral health system, including adult mental health and substance abuse services.

-- Dawn Rae, BS, NREMT-P, Ada County Paramedics.
-Ms. Rae has been with Ada County Paramedics since 2003.
-She currently holds the position of community paramedic.
-She helped develop the Psychiatric Emergency Team (PET).
-The team partners a community paramedic with a IDHW mobile crisis clinician.
-PET responds along with Ada County’s law enforcement agencies to a variety of 911 calls involving citizens experiencing a mental health crisis.
-The goal of the PET team is to determine the best outcome for the individual in crisis.
+- Dawn Rae, BS, NREMT-P, has been with Ada County Paramedics since 2003.
+Ms. Rae currently holds the position of community paramedic.
+She helped develop the Psychiatric Emergency Team (PET), which partners a community paramedic with an IDHW mobile-crisis clinician.
+PETs respond along with Ada County’s law enforcement agencies to a variety of 911 calls involving citizens experiencing a mental health crisis.
+The PET team works to help determine the best outcome for an individual in crisis.